 Cost of this tour

-This tour lasts ten hours and costs from a minimum of 750 euros (depending on participants’ number)
+This tour lasts ten hours and costs 670 euros up to 6 people

 Consider an extra 60 euros per person to join the visit and wine tasting in the 3 wineries we’ve included in the tour